Before sending your cards in to get third-party grading, it is important to understand the criteria the various grading companies use.

 When examining your cards, it is important to use a critical and discerning eye.
 You must leave any emotional, sentimental or financial involvement out of any assessment.

 Self-grading allows collectors to get an idea of the general condition a card is actually in.
-They can then get a better estimate what grade it might receive upon submission.
+They can then get a better estimate of what grade it might receive upon submission.
 Corners and edges that, to the naked eye, appear sharp, may not be when viewed under magnification.
 This will be done by a card grader, so make sure you do it in advance.
 Surface wear, print dots, and minor creases all play into the final grade a card receives.

 Below is a link to a list of grades and criteria from the four major grading companies that collectors can use to help in assessing their own cards.